Comment on page

 - approximately 1500 developers or 3% of developers > 1m revenue

 This is useful for understanding what sorts of projects are on Steam, how many and what that distribution looks like.

 These points are listed in no particular order, every part of the Store Page is an opportunity to engage your potential customer.
 You should put as much care into crafting a store page as you did into crafting your game.

 Choosing a good title isn't as easy as it sounds and is usually harder for you the author of the project to do well than it is for the outside observer.
-Taking that on board work with your marketing partner ( if you have one, if you don't consider getting one. ) or at the very lest your dev or gamer community to help you zero in on a title that
+Taking that on board work with your marketing partner ( if you have one if you don't consider getting one. ) or at the very least your dev or gamer community to help you zero in on a title that

 - speaks to the identity of your game e.g. the memory of it reminds the player of your game